Elliot Waves are fractals. This means that each wave is made up of self-similar sub-waves that also have some relevance in the market.

 - Minor (weeks)

 - Sub-Minuette (minutes)

 To help you better understand what these waves look like on a chart, take a look at this:

 The waves that appear in real trading conditions are certainly not perfect in the way that they are shaped.
 They appear much choppier on a chart than they ever would in the theory of these waves.

-The important thing about this is that you realize that you are not going to see a perfect set up wave almost ever.
-It is possible that some charts will look more clean than others, but you will rarely be able to spot the waves as easily in the real world as you would in a textbook.
-Just keep that in mind when you are trading so you don’t get confused by all of the action that you see throughout the market.
+The important thing about this is that you realize that you are not going to see a perfect setup wave almost ever.
+It is possible that some charts will look cleaner than others, but you will rarely be able to spot the waves as easily in the real world as you would in a textbook.
+Just keep that in mind when you are trading so you don’t get confused by all of the actions that you see throughout the market.

 Disclaimer: All information provided here is intended solely for study purposes related to trading financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity, analysis, or similar general recommendation regarding the trading of investment instruments.
 The content, in its entirety or parts, is the sole opinion of SurgeTrader and is intended for educational purposes only.
 The historical results and/or track record does not imply that the same progress is replicable and does not guarantee profits or future profitable trading records or any promises whatsoever.
 Trading in financial markets is a high-risk activity and it is advised not to risk more than one can afford to lose.